nagyistge/angular2-schema-form/README.md

 import { AppModule } from "app.module";

-// Until Angular2 RC5, we have to specify we are using new forms API platformBrowserDynamic().bootstrapModule(AppModule);
+// Until Angular RC5, we have to specify we are using new forms API platformBrowserDynamic().bootstrapModule(AppModule);
 ```